storchdev/MadBot/README.md

 ### - ml!prefix <prefix>
 This command changes the current guild prefix if the prefix argument is provided.
 If not, it will display the current guild prefix.
 - Permissions required: `Manage Server`
+### ml!feedback <your feedback>
+This command lets you give feedback about anything related to the bot, including the code on this repository.
+You can comment about anything, and give constructive criticism.
 ### - ml!madlibs
 This command starts a MadLibs game, with the user who invoked the command as the host.
 Anyone can join these games by typing `join` at any point of the process.
 ### - ml!custom <subcommand>